Patrick0922/Patrick0922.github.io/index.md

+# Pizza Project 11/2/2018

+This week we were building a pizza website for who ever wanted it.
+I built in tags that allowed us to get names  and address to deliver pizza.
+I figured out how to add a multi selector option.
+I also figured out how to add pictures to everything.
+Finally I learned how to add a submit button to send the order.

+---

 # HTML 10/26/2018

 This week we learned that HTML Starts with the tag < HTML> and ends with < /HTML>.